Become a Commissioned Officer: Step-by-Step Career Guide

 Step 1: Earn a Bachelor's Degree

-Individuals who want to become a commissioned officer in any branch of the U.S. Armed Forces must have a bachelor's degree from a public or private university or from a U.S. military service academy.
-All commissioned officers must be citizens of the United States.
-Candidates must also meet age restrictions, physical requirements and other qualifications for each branch of service.
+Individuals who want to become a commissioned officer in any branch of the U.S. Armed Forces must have a bachelor's degree from a public or private university or from a U.S. military service academy and meet all other requirements for each branch of service.

 Step 2: Enroll in Your Campus Reserve Officer Training Program